-My love for Seville and its amazing cuisine has inspired me to start offering food tours in Seville as a part of my company Devour Spain.
+My love for Seville and its amazing cuisine has inspired me to start offering food tours in Seville as a part of my company Devour Tours.
 Starting in April of 2015 guests to Seville can join me (or one of our awesome guides) for a tour of Seville’s food and culture that is like no other.
 More details at the end of this post!

 This past January I visited Seville for three days of non-stop eating as my friend Jen (Partaste) and I researched for upcoming articles.
 Seville has always been one of my favorite food cities in Spain, and the tapas culture is as strong as ever.
 As my former home, I have so many great memories there, yet am always surprised at how many new businesses I discover on each visit.